Paulina004/Witter-App/README.md

-# Twitter - Part II
+# Witter - Part II

 > [!IMPORTANT]
 > This project was created for learning purposes only. ***Please refrain from copying, sharing, and/or using any of my work.*** Thank you.

-This is a basic twitter app to view, compose, favorite, and retweet tweets.
+This is a basic twitter clone app to view, compose, favorite, and retweet tweets.

 Time spent: **10** hours spent in total